MaciekGrr/frontend-nanodegree-arcade-game/understanding-the-project.md

 ## What I need to do
 Taking info directly from the project details, there are three tasks to do:
 1. implement the Enemy class (constructor)
-2. implement the Player class
+2. implement the Player class (constructor)
 3. initate Emeny and Player objs (instances/subclasses)

 ### Enemy Class